PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 This approach (writing the small functions first, testing them, and only writing enough glue code to compile) felt very productive, in that I spent most of my time writing the next feature and not struggling with my entire program not working for some reason.

-On the other hand, it means my glue code (including the code I've shown above) had bugs, and sice I hadn't written tests for the glue code, I had a hard time noticing those bugs, let alone understanding where they came from.
+On the other hand, it means my glue code (including the code I've shown above) had bugs, and since I hadn't written tests for the glue code, I had a hard time noticing those bugs, let alone understanding where they came from.

 Still, I made some progress.